Product Version: 6.5.X.X

 Click on the repository status to check reachability to the patch source (Microsoft Patch Server or WSUS Server).

-Ensure the "Reachable" status is
+Ensure the "Reachable" status is True.

-Step 2: Validate Patch Availability on Device
+Step 2: Validate Patch Availability on the Device

 Access the device remotely.